egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 alpha_3 = (∂L/∂w1)^2 + (∂L/∂w2)^2 + (∂L/∂w3)^2  {keeps getting bigger, decreases eta more and more}

-when given w is sparse, then the update will be occur on a higher eta allowing the model utilize sparse variables more effectively.
+when given w is sparse, then the update will be occur on a higher eta allowing the model utilizes sparse variables more effectively.
 On the other hand, if the reverse happens, eta keeps getting smaller so more fine tuned approach is adopted.

 Note that AdaGrad could stop learning before reaching global optima.